iikoshteruu/enhanced-grok-export/docs/troubleshooting.md

 ### 1. Export Button Not Appearing

 **Symptoms:**
-- No export button visible on Claude.ai
+- No export button visible on Grok.com
 - Button appears then disappears
 - Button only shows on some pages